-Everyone’s favorite swashbuckling archaeologist is headed back to the big screen in the upcoming fifth installment of the Indiana Jones franchise, which is now expected to begin filming in 2020.
+Everyone’s favorite swashbuckling archaeologist is headed back to the big screen in the upcoming fifth installment of the Indiana Jones franchise, which begins pre-production in December 2020.
 The sequel — unofficially known as Indiana Jones 5 — will bring back Harrison Ford as Dr. Henry “Indiana” Jones, with franchise creator George Lucas on board as executive producer.
+Director Steven Spielberg will not be behind the camera, however, as he turns the reins over to Logan director James Mangold.

-With the film currently scheduled to hit theaters July 9, 2021, here’s everything we know about Indiana Jones 5 so far.
+With the film currently scheduled to hit theaters in July 2022, here’s everything we know about Indiana Jones 5 so far.

 - Title: Indiana Jones 5 (not official)